hyperspy/hyperspy/doc/user_guide/mva.rst

 styled distinctly from the remaining components to show which are considered signal, as opposed to noise.
 Alternatively, by providing an integer value for ``threshold``, the line will be drawn at the specified component (see below).
+The "elbow" position can be auto-estimated and a vertical line drawn to represent the no of signicant pca components by specifying "vline" as True.
 These options (together with many others), can be customized to develop a figure of your liking.
 See the documentation of :py:meth:`~.learn.mva.MVA.plot_explained_variance_ratio` for more details.